-- 60. (1) The person on whom a notice is served under section 59(4) may make written representations to the Director concerning the proposed financial penalty within 14 days of the date of the notice.

-- (2) If the person in question exercises their right under subsection

-(1) the Director

-- (a) must consider their representations, and

-- (b) may decide to

-- (i) impose the penalty,

-- (ii) impose a penalty in a lesser amount,

-- (iii) withdraw the penalty, or - (iv) postpone the date for imposing the penalty, but in any event the Director must inform that person of the decision in writing, and the Director's reasons for the same, before the date on which financial penalty is imposed or would otherwise have been imposed.
+- 62. (1) The person on whom a notice is served under section 61(4) may make written representations to the Director concerning the proposed financial penalty within 14 days of the date of the notice. - (2) If the person in question exercises their right under subsection(1) the Director - - (a) must consider their representations, and - (b) may decide to - - (i) impose the penalty, - (ii) impose a penalty in a lesser amount, - (iii) withdraw the penalty, or - (iv) postpone the date for imposing the penalty, but in any event the Director must inform that person of the decision in writing, and the Director's reasons for the same, before the date on which financial penalty is imposed or would otherwise have been imposed.

-- (3) Without prejudice to section 61(8), and for the avoidance of doubt, where the Director has imposed a financial penalty under section 59 the Director may not seek to recover payment of that penalty until - (a) 28 days immediately following the date of the notice of the penalty issued under section 59(5)(a), or - (b) if an appeal is instituted within that period, the final determination, or withdrawal, of that appeal, and for the purposes of this subsection, an appeal shall be deemed not to have been finally determined until the expiration of the time allowed for the institution of an appeal to the Court of Appeal under the Court of Appeal (Guernsey) Law, 1961i or until the determination of any such appeal instituted within that time.
+- (3) Without prejudice to section 63(8), and for the avoidance of doubt, where the Director has imposed a financial penalty under section 61 the Director may not seek to recover payment of that penalty until - - (a) 28 days immediately following the date of the notice of the penalty issued under section 61(5)(a), or and for the purposes of this subsection, an appeal shall be deemed not to have been finally determined until the expiration of the time allowed for the institution of an appeal to the Court of Appeal under the Court of Appeal (Guernsey) Law, 1961 or until the determination of any such appeal instituted within that time.